FlineDev/FreemiumKit/README.md

 <details>
 <summary>Does FreemiumKit do receipt validation?</summary>
-<p>Yes: FreemiumKit is built on top of StoreKit 2 which automatically verifies any transaction is "signed by the App Store for my app for this device" (quote from [WWDC22 session "Meet StoreKit 2"](https://developer.apple.com/videos/play/wwdc2021/10114/)) before passing them on.
+<p>Yes: FreemiumKit is built on top of StoreKit 2 which automatically verifies any transaction is "signed by the App Store for my app for this device" (quote from WWDC22 session "Meet StoreKit 2") before passing them on.
 It leaves developers the choice to accept even unverified purchases or to ignore them, depending on their business needs.
-But FreemiumKit doesn't do that, it simply **always** ignores them.
+But FreemiumKit doesn't do that, it simply ALWAYS ignores them.
 When FreemiumKit passes a transaction to the UI component, it has already successfully passed validation. 💯</p>
 </details>

 <details>
 <summary>I can't decide: Should I use a service like RevenueCat or StoreKit directly with this library?</summary>
 <p>The purpose of this library is to make integrating with StoreKit 2 as easy as possible.
-It does this job much better than the SDKs of RevenueCat and the like.</p>
+It does this job much better than the SDKs of RevenueCat and the like which don't help with permission checking and don't provide UI components.</p>
 <p>The purpose of those services was also to make integrating with StoreKit easier, but that was because StoreKit 1 was much harder to work with and quite limited, too.
 Apple improved that situation vastly with StoreKit 2 in iOS 15+ so that advantage no longer holds true.
-But these service not only make things easier for StoreKit 1, they also add a lot of other value, like providing live purchase stats on their site (Connect data is delayed), providing an overview of your total income if you also support other platforms like Android, and much more.
+But these services not only make things easier for StoreKit 1, they also add a lot of other value, like providing live purchase stats on their site (Connect data is delayed), providing an overview of your total income if you also support other platforms like Android, and much more.
 If you need any of these things, you might want to use those services.
-But if all you want is to provide In-App Purchases on Apple platforms as easy as possible and you are on iOS 15+, I recommend FreemiumKit.</p>
+But if the data on App Store Connect is enough for you and all you want is to provide In-App Purchases on Apple platforms in the simplest way possible and you are on iOS 15+ (that's when StoreKit 2 arrived), I recommend FreemiumKit.</p>
 </details>

 <details>
 <summary>Can I use FreemiumKit and services like RevenueCat side-by-side?</summary>
 <p>Maybe.
 It was never the goal of FreemiumKit to be used in combination with those services, but some may want to use the permissions & UI capabilities of FreemiumKit while also profiting from the extra features of such a service.
-I'm not one of thoe people though, so I can't provide any support here.
+I'm not one of those people though, so I can't provide any support here.
 It's best you contact those services directly.
 The license of FreemiumKit allows for them to fork it or copy any code they like into their own SDKs.</p>
 </details>